 New to remote workforce management?
 In this article, we will show you how to know if remote employees are working.
 With these tips and tools, you will learn how to maintain productivity during work hours, how to ensure your remote employees work as expected, and what you can do to keep them on task.

-Want to monitor remote employee computer activity?
-CurrentWare’s remote employee monitoring software solutions give businesses advanced visibility into how their remote employees use technology resources during work hours.Table of Contents
+Want advanced insights into the productivity of your remote employees?
+CurrentWare’s remote employee monitoring software solutions give businesses true visibility into how their remote employees spend their time during work hours.Table of Contents

 In early 2020, rumblings of the now infamous Coronavirus, or COVID-19, began circling around the world as global leaders recognized its imminent danger and started to warn citizens of the inevitable change that this devastating virus would ultimately cause.

 Fast forward to March of that year and the virus began to spread its way from Asia and onward across the globe, reaching the United States, Europe, the UK and practically everywhere in between.

 Schools, businesses, hospitals, and other public services were forced to quickly develop work from home strategies for their employees in order to remain productive and profitable during these unprecedented times.
 The sudden shift to remote work dramatically changed the productivity and security needs of businesses.

 But the concept of having remote employees is not entirely new.
 In fact, many industries adapted a work from home strategy a long time ago, as the advances of the internet and its technologies made it possible to do so.
 Industries such as customer support, web development, graphic design, and sales are some examples of industries that adopted remote work policies long ago.